-Angela Carter, "The Infernal Desire Machines of Doctor Hoffman."

-A curse, naturally: that I would take the form of a beast every night, and that the curse wouldn't be lifted until a woman consented to be my bride."
+A curse, naturally: that I would take the form of a beast every night, and that the curse wouldn't be lifted until a woman agreed to be my bride."
 He traced the roses in the chair's upholstery with one finger.
-"Of course, no one would marry me when they knew the truth."
+"Of course, no one would marry me when they found out."

 He laughed.
 Leona, unconsciously, licked her lips.

 "You can see, of course, why I asked for you.
-You and your father are outsiders, you don't have the same…prejudices, as these people.
-I thought you might…" He groped for words before settling on: "Understand.
-Somehow.
-In some way.
-I don't know."
+You and your father are outsiders, so you don't have the same…prejudices, as these people.
+I thought you might…" He groped for words.
+"Well, it was a foolish notion.
+I'm sorry to have brought you into this.”

 "Why are you apologizing now?
 What difference does all this make?"

 Rupin's mouth on her mouth; Rupin's hands on her breasts; Rupin's thighs pressed against hers.
 These things were solid, tangible, real.
-But happening at the same time, in some corner of her mind where thoughts and memories became equally as real, she relived the memory of touching the Beast.
+But hat the same time, in some corner of her mind where thoughts and memories became equally as real, she relived the memory of touching the Beast.

 "Perhaps this next matter should wait until your father is here…" he said.

-He nodded.
-"Leona: Will you be my wife?"
+"Can I?
+Very well.
+Leona: Will you be my wife?"